Man charged with stabbing priest in the mouth at St Joseph's Church

 Spencer is accused of using a foldable knife to stab Fr Lee in the mouth at about 6.30pm on Nov 9 at St Joseph's Church at Upper Bukit Timah.

-The charge stated that the action caused an 8cm-long laceration on Fr Lee's tongue, a 3cm cut on his upper lips and a 4cm cut on the corner of his mouth.
+The charge stated that the action caused an 8cm-long laceration on Fr Lee's tongue, a 3cm cut on his upper lip and a 4cm cut on the corner of his mouth.

 The stabbing endangered the life of Fr Lee, the charge stated.